computoms/computoms.github.io/_posts/2019-07-23-data-storage-random-access-memories.md

 {% include figure.html image="images/posts/05_SRAM-Cell.png" caption="SRAM Cell." %}

 M1, M2 and M3, M4 are the transistors that form the two inverters.
 M5 and M6 are the control transistors.
+To write a bit into the memory cell, the couple of inverters are forced into a state, either with <M1, M2> inverter output to high or low, by applying a slightly higher voltage that would normally be used for these components.
+Once the state has been written, it can be read by opening the transistors M5 and M6 and reading the lines $$BL$$ and $$\bar{BL}$$.

 As opposed to the DRAM memory, SRAM do not need any refresh mechanism as long as the power is maintained in the circuit.
 When the inverters are in a given state, it will stay as long as the power is maintained: when the output of the first inverter is high, the input of the second inverter is high, which generates a low-signal at its output.
 This low-signal is directed again to the input of the first inverter.

-This memory is more expansive and faster, so it is usually not used as the main memory of computers but rather as the processor cache memroy.
+This memory is more expansive and faster, so it is usually not used as the main memory of computers but rather as the processor cache memory.

 ## Summary